Exact Sciences (NASDAQ:EXAS) Releases Earnings Results, Beats Expectations By $0.18 EPS

-Exact Sciences (NASDAQ:EXAS – Get Rating) posted its earnings results on Tuesday.
-The medical research company reported ($0.72) EPS for the quarter, topping the consensus estimate of ($0.90) by $0.18, Briefing.com reports.
+Exact Sciences (NASDAQ:EXAS – Get Rating) posted its quarterly earnings data on Tuesday.
+The medical research company reported ($0.72) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.90) by $0.18, Briefing.com reports.
 Exact Sciences had a negative return on equity of 19.53% and a negative net margin of 29.92%.
-The firm had revenue of $553.00 million for the quarter, compared to analyst estimates of $525.61 million.
-During the same period last year, the company earned ($1.28) earnings per share.
-Exact Sciences’s revenue for the quarter was up 16.7% compared to the same quarter last year.
+The business had revenue of $553.00 million for the quarter, compared to analyst estimates of $525.61 million.
+During the same quarter in the prior year, the company earned ($1.28) earnings per share.
+The company’s revenue was up 16.7% on a year-over-year basis.
 Exact Sciences updated its FY 2023 guidance to EPS.

 EXACT Sciences Corp. is a cancer screening and diagnostics company.
 The firm focuses on the early detection and prevention of some forms of cancer.
 It offers a non-invasive screening test called Cologuard for the early detection of colorectal cancer and pre-cancer and Oncotype DX.
 The company was founded on February 10, 1995, and is headquartered in Madison, WI.